- Search The Registry

 Traveling shows also have been presented, including Three Generations of African American Women Sculptors: A Study in Paradox; Elizabeth Catlett Sculpture: A Fifty-Year Retrospective; Half Past Autumn, the Gordon Parks retrospective; Hair in African Art and Culture, and much more.

-The CAAM exhibits and programs tell stories that are still being discovered and preserved, an energetic narrative that celebrates the African American's contributions to society.
+The CAAM exhibits and programs tell stories that are still being discovered and preserved, an energetic narrative that celebrates African Americans' contributions to society.
 The exhibits range from artifacts from various African cultures; Allensworth; Black contributions to motorcycle culture.
 Permanent exhibits include "African American Journey West," and photographs of outstanding Black contributors to American politics and culture such as Ella Fitzgerald and Tom Bradley.